Tips for Plant Sale

 Help us dig and pot plants in members’ gardens.
 We love working together outdoors!

-Help publicize the sale, transport plants, setup, sales, or provide food for volunteers at the sale.
+Help publicize the sale, transport plants, setup, or provide food for volunteers at the sale.
 There is something for everyone!
 Sign up closer to the sale date.

 Watch for Plant Sale Tips that will arrive regularly in email blasts.